 The trinity doctrine of Christianity

-The trinity doctrine represents a conspiracy against Christ who is the mighty God and the everlasting Father.
+The trinity doctrine represents a blasphemous teaching against the Messiah (Christ) who is the mighty God the everlasting Father.
 Yahshua declared “I even the Father are One” (Isaiah 9:6, John 10:30).

 Col 1:15-17 Who is the image of the invisible God, the firstborn of every creature; for by Him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers.
 All things were created by Him, and for Him, and He is before all things, and by Him, all things consist.